robcarver17/pysystemtrade/DONE_TO_DO.md

 * ability to pickle and unpickle cache (`system.pickle_cache`, `system.unpickle_cache`)
 * included breakout rule (example is being written)
-* seperate out weighting calculation so instrument forecast pandl can be cached
+* separate out weighting calculation so instrument forecast pandl can be cached
 * csv data is now daily and updated to present day
 * Fixed bug with loading data from private module
 * Changed raw cost data so returns dict not tuple